Aborgen/n2t_python_tools/README.md

 Usage:  ```python3 -m VMTranslator [source] [OPTIONAL]-o [output]```\
 Output: \[source].asm or \[output]

 The VMTranslator takes Jack virtual machine code and outputs it into Hack assembly language.
+Source can be a single .vm file, or a directory.

+**JackCompiler**\
+Usage:  ```python3 -m JackCompiler [source]```\
+Output: \[source].vm or \[compiled directory]

+The JackCompiler is stage one of the Jack two-tier compiler, and it compiles jack files into Jack virtual machine code.
+Source can be a single .jack file, or a directory.